ThoughtWorksInc/stonecutter/README.md

     docker run -v <absolute path to SSL certificates and keys directory>:/etc/nginx/ssl -v <absolute path to conf file>/nginx.conf:/etc/nginx/nginx.conf -v <absolute path to dhparam file>/dhparam.pem:/etc/nginx/cert/dhparam.pem -p 443:443 -p 80:80 --link stonecutter:stonecutter-d --name nginx-container nginx

-#### Starting a Stonecutter container

-To run Stonecutter you need

-* a clients.yml file
-* an rsa-keypair.json
-* a stonecutter.env file

-To make a clients.yml file, copy the default one in this project, under Stonecutter/config.
-It shows the format used by the application.

-To get an rsa keypair, see [below](#adding-public-private-keypair-for-openid-connect).

-Store both of these two files in their own directory.

-To get a stonecutter.env, copy the template that is found in the config folder.

-Finally, run this command, replacing <config file path> with the absolute path for the directory storing your config files, and <env file path> with the path to wherever your environment variable file is stored.

-    docker run -v <config file path>:/var/config --env-file=<env file path> -v <favicon and logo absolute path directory>:/data/stonecutter/static -v <email service directory absolute path>:/var/stonecutter/email_service -p 5000:5000 --link mongo:mongo -d --name stonecutter dcent/stonecutter

-An example script for deploying, deploy_snap.sh, is included in the ops directory.

 ### Adding public-private keypair for OpenID Connect

 To generate a public-private keypair in Json Web-key (JWK) format, enter the following at the command line: